 Email: airon_grim@surryschools.net

-The Director of Assessment is responsible for providing leadership and assistance to the superintendent, assistant superintendent, building administrators, and teachers in the analysis and use of data, use of research-based instructional strategies, and the development of meaningful assessments.
+The Chief Academic Officer is responsible for providing leadership and assistance to the superintendent, assistant superintendent, building administrators, and teachers in the analysis and use of data, use of research-based instructional strategies, and the development of meaningful assessments.

 Division Assessment Schedule